andrewctam/redis-clone/COMMANDS.md

 - `ping`
     - Returns PONG.
 - `monitor`
-    - Toggles live montioring of commands (printed to stderr of leader node).
+    - Toggles live montioring of commands.
 Returns ACTIVE or INACTIVE.
+    - Prints commands entered and nodes where keys are stored to stderr.
 - `benchmark num`
     - Performs num commands and returns the time taken in ms.
+- `hash key`
+    - Returns the hash value of a key.
 ## Nodes
 - `nodes`
     - List all nodes with their pid and leader status.